rian39/lists/idea_log.md

 - wrote a bit about this at the beginning -- it feels a bit better than other stuff because it gets into sets
 - added in Hansen on prediction and how probability becomes actual ...
 Also put quotes in new notes file.
 His argument that prediction is a closed probabilistic determination of propensities that always exceed it as a field of data.
 The goal is to locate those excesses and perceptualise them somehow.
 - TODO: bring the quote about technical interface to the data of sensibility into the conclusion
+- read some Hansen at lunch and marked useful bits on paper copy -- TODO: put those into notes file and then use them to structure the argument?
+- started to bring some of the probability idea into 'I went shopping and I bought ...'